Thulani Ndlovu: Political career

+Ndlovu was a member of the Provincial Executive Committee of the ANC Youth League's branch in Gauteng.
+In the 2019 general election, he was ranked 39th on the ANC's provincial party and could not make it since ANC won 37 seats.
+Immediately after the elections Parks Tau who was number 8 on the list of Gauteng legislature, was appointed as deputy minister in the Cyril Ramaphosa administration, making Thulani Ndlovu number 38 on the list.
+The ANC however informed Ndlovu that the alliance was not fully represented and he had to make way for Dumisani Dakile who was number 41 on the list.
+The ANCYL and those close to Tiblon Ndlovu viewed this as undermining the list and tempering with processes.
+However, he was sworn into the legislature on 26 November 2019 to fill a casual vacancy arising from the death of Thuliswa Nkabinde-Khawe.

 In early December 2020, the ANC reportedly asked Ndlovu to consider resigning from the legislature so that his seat could be taken up by Parks Tau, who was expected to be appointed to the Gauteng Executive Council.
 The ANC Youth League scorned the request in a statement and, according to News24, backed Ndlovu when he refused to resign.
 Ndlovu remained in his legislative seat and in July 2022 he was elected to a four-year term on the Provincial Executive Committee of the mainstream ANC's Gauteng branch.